katarinaa19/Fraud-Risk-Modeling-for-Financial-Transactions/key_eda_insights.md

 ## Correlation Analysis

 The top 20 features most correlated with "isFraud" are `V` features, whose exact meanings are masked.
 Therefore, exploring their potential significance and understanding their relationship with fraudulent transactions is crucial for capturing fraud differentiation effectively.
+We will analyze each `V` features one by one later.

 ![image](https://github.com/user-attachments/assets/4ff18f26-3465-409c-bd8b-c4b9f862ba61)